lpradel/steam-web-api-java/README.md

 ### Maven

-Include the following dependency in your POM:
+Include the following dependency in your `pom.xml`:

 ```xml
 <dependency>